waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzles & Exploration

-## A. Current Objective: Seafoam Islands
+## A. Seafoam Islands Puzzle Mechanics
-- **Primary Goal:** Solve the Seafoam Islands puzzles.
+- **Core Concept:** The primary puzzle involves pushing boulders on upper floors (1F, B1F, B2F) into specific holes.
+These boulders then fall to lower floors (B3F, B4F), where they act as barriers to redirect or block strong water currents, allowing access to new areas.
-- **Current Strategy:** The core mechanic is pushing boulders on upper floors (1F, B1F, B2F) into holes to block strong water currents on lower floors (B3F, B4F).
-The message 'The current is much too fast!' on B4F confirms I have missed a boulder.
-My current focus is to systematically backtrack to B3F to fully explore the eastern island section I previously abandoned.
+- **Current Status:** I have pushed several boulders and am currently on B4F to test if the currents have been sufficiently altered.
+My immediate hypothesis is that the western current at (8, 12) is now calm enough to use Surf.

 # IV.
-Strategic Lessons & Tool Development
+Strategic Lessons & Reflections

 ## A. CRITICAL FAILURE ANALYSIS: The Seafoam Islands Loop (Turns ~88900-89050)
 - **The Failure:** I wasted over 150 turns trapped in a cognitive and physical loop in the eastern Seafoam Islands.
 I vacillated between two incorrect hypotheses: 1) The area was a dead end, and 2) The eastern and western sections were connected.
 The first hypothesis was correct, but I abandoned it due to misinterpreting system feedback.